apimatic/apimatic-cli/README.md

   $ apimatic sdk:download

 OPTIONS
-  --api-entity=api-entity    API Entity ID of the API --auth-key=auth-key        override current authentication state with an authentication key --codegen-id=codegen-id    (required) code generation Id of the SDK
+  -f, --force                overwrite if an SDK already exists in the destination --api-entity=api-entity    API Entity ID of the API --auth-key=auth-key        override current authentication state with an authentication key --codegen-id=codegen-id    (required) code generation Id of the SDK